 Rawls’s approach sets up a conception of the subject that was strongly critiqued by communitarians, who regarded it as an unreasonable and unfair portrayal of human existence.
 This conception, they argued, is amorphic, non-particularistic, and in fact drags Rawls’s discussion towards a metaphysical discussion, a discussion Rawls himself attempts to avoid.
 For example, McIntyre, in his alternative and opposing description of the human subject, writes as follows:

 [w]e all approach our own circumstances as bearers of a particular social identity.
-I am someone's son or daughter, someone else's cousin or uncle; I am a citizen of this or that city, a member of this or that guild or profession; I belong to this clan, that tribe, this nation.
+I am someone's son or daughter, someone else’s cousin or uncle; I am a citizen of this or that city, a member of this or that guild or profession; I belong to this clan, that tribe, this nation.
 Hence what is good for me has to be the good for one who inhabits these roles.
 As such, I inherit from the past of my family, my city, my tribe, my nation, a variety of debts, inheritances, rightful expectations and obligations.
 These constitute the given of my life, my moral standing point.
-This pan is what gives my life its own moral particularity.
-(1984: 220)
+This pan is what gives my life its own moral particularity (1984: 220.
+Italics are mine).

 In this quotation, McIntyre describes belonging to a community in a manner that appears deterministic to the point of fatalism, as can be seen in his use of the following terminology: “I am,” “belong,” “I inherit,” “expectations and obligations,” “debts,” and “constitute the given.”
 In McIntyre’s description, people are historical creatures against their will, they “carry” a particular narrative history on their backs, and they interpret and evaluate situations based on this history.
 They are unable and unwilling to ignore it because it is their identity.
 Taylor continues this line of discussion in pointing out that a significant amount of the horizons from which we act, plan, and adapt future actions are connected to existing communal commitments, identifications, oppositions, values, norms, and expectations, as can be seen in this quotation:

-My identity is defined b'y the commitments and identifications which provide the frame or horizon within which I can try to determine from case to case what is good, or valuable, or what ought to be done, or what I endorse or oppose. )1989:27).
+My identity is defined by the commitments and identifications which provide the frame or horizon within which I can try to determine from case to case what is good, or valuable, or what ought to be done, or what I endorse or oppose. )1989:27.
+Italics are mine).

 It is important to note that despite the communitarian despite the tendency to devalue autonomy, this is not a position that denies the day-to-day phenomenology of people making choices.
 Rather, it asserts that a fairer and more realistic position would accept the fact that even if we act out of a particular past, these choices express elements of “freedom to” rather than “freedom from.”
 And to use Berlin’s later terminology, we act primarily out of positive freedom rather than negative freedom (1997: 191–242).
-Similarly, Geertz, in his discussion of the question of culture, proposes understanding it as closely connected to a view of positive freedom: “man is an animal suspended in webs of significance he himself spun, I take culture to be these webs.”
-(1973:311)
+Similarly, Geertz, in his discussion of the question of culture, proposes understanding it as closely connected to a view of positive freedom: “man is an animal suspended in webs of significance he himself spun, I take culture to be these webs” (1973:311).